Mun Sing at The White Hotel

 Book now

-If you played the experimental music of the 1990s to a 1970s audience, they’d likely be baffled – unsure whether it even counted as music.
-But play much of today’s experimental music to a noughties crowd and you’d get polite recognition.
-Has the the idea of the future as rupture collapsed, or does it just take more digging now that the algorithmic overlords are in charge.
+It’s a well-worn narrative.
+If you played the new music of the 1990s to a 1970s audience, they’d likely be baffled – unsure whether it even counted as music.
+But play a lot of today’s experimental music to a noughties crowd and you’d get polite recognition.
+Has the the idea of the future as rupture collapsed, or does it just take more digging for the good stuff, now that the algorithmic overlords are in charge?

-Listening to Mun Sing nudges us towards the more optimistic (kind of) outlook.
+Listening to artists like Mun Sing nudges us towards the more optimistic outlook.
 This music doesn’t trade in nostalgia or comfortable déjà vu reference points.
 It presses forward, dense and unresolved, refusing easy placement and sounding unmistakably of the present tense.

 Mun Sing is the solo alias of Bristol-based producer Harry Wright, one half of the electronic duo Giant Swan.
 Across several EPs and one album, he merges tongue-in-cheek playfulness with obtuse rhythms and warped vocal treatments, concocting a fiercely original, confrontational dance music.